Louis Blériot: Early aviation experiments

 This was followed by the Blériot VI, a tandem wing design, first tested on 7 July, when the aircraft failed to lift off.
 Blériot then enlarged the wings slightly, and on 11 July a short successful flight of around 25–30 metres (84–100 ft) was made, reaching an altitude of around 2 m (7 ft).
 This was Blériot's first truly successful flight.
 Further successful flights took place that month, and by 25 July he had managed a flight of 150 m (490 ft).
 On 6 August he managed to reach an altitude of 12 m (39 ft), but one of the blades of the propeller worked loose, resulting in a heavy landing which damaged the aircraft.
 He then fitted a 50 hp (37 kW) V-16 Antoinette engine.
 Tests on 17 September showed a startling improvement in performance: the aircraft quickly reached an altitude of 25 m (82 ft), when the engine suddenly cut out and the aircraft went into a spiralling nosedive.
 In desperation Blériot climbed out of his seat and threw himself towards the tail.
 The aircraft partially pulled out of the dive, and came to earth in a more or less horizontal attitude.
 His only injuries were some minor cuts on the face, caused by fragments of glass from his broken goggles.
 After this crash Blériot abandoned the aircraft, concentrating on his next machine.

 This, the Blériot VII, was a monoplane with tail surfaces arranged in what has become, apart from its use of differential elevators movement for lateral control, the modern conventional layout.
 This aircraft, which first flew on 16 November 1907, has been recognised as the first successful monoplane.
 On 6 December Blériot managed two flights of over 500 metres, including a successful U-turn.
 This was the most impressive achievement to date of any of the French pioneer aviators, causing Patrick Alexander to write to Major Baden Baden-Powell, president of the Royal Aeronautical Society, "I got back from Paris last night.
 I think Blériot with his new machine is leading the way".
 Two more successful flights were made on 18 December, but the undercarriage collapsed after the second flight; the aircraft overturned and was wrecked.

 Blériot's next aircraft, the Blériot VIII was shown to the press in February 1908.
-Although it was the first to use of a successful combination of hand/arm-operated joystick and foot-operated rudder control, this was a failure in its first form.
+Although it was the first to use a successful combination of hand/arm-operated joystick and foot-operated rudder control, this was a failure in its first form.
 After modifications, it proved successful, and on 31 October 1908 he succeeded in making a cross-country flight, making a round trip from Toury to Arteny and back, a total distance of 28 km.
 This was not the first cross-country flight by a narrow margin, since Henri Farman had flown from Bouy to Rheims the preceding day.
 Four days later, the aircraft was destroyed in a taxiing accident.